openshift/installer/docs/user/metal/customization_ipi.md

 ```

 * `provisioningDHCPRange` (optional string): By default, the installer picks a range from
-  the 10th to 100th addresses.
+  the 10th to the second from last address.
 To use a different range, specify this
-  using the provisioingDHCPRange option in the baremetal platform.
+  using the provisioningDHCPRange option in the baremetal platform.
 This
   should be a comma-separated list indicating the start and end range.

 Example: